+No additional mitigation measures are required.
+Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.
+Approval of the Palen Solar Electric Generating System would result in no unavoidable adverse impacts on recreational resources.

-276 4.
-Environmental Consequences 4.13 Social and Economic Impacts 4.13.1 Impact Assessment Methodology The social and economic impacts assessment methodology described in PSPP PA/FEIS Section 4.13.1 (p.
-4.13-1 et seq.) was used to analyze the PSEGS in this Draft SEIS using the modeling results generated by Impact Analysis for Planning (IMPLAN) data and software that were relied upon in the PSPP PA/FEIS.
-IMPLAN modeling results have not been updated to investigate the consequences of projected economic transactions of the PSEGS in the eastern Riverside County region, or enable a comparison of the estimated direct or indirect economic benefits associated with construction, operation, closure and decommissioning-related expenditures resulting from the PSEGS relative to the PSPP.
+The social and economic impacts assessment methodology described in PSPP PA/FEIS Section 4.13.1 was used to analyze the Palen Solar Electric Generating System in this Draft SEIS using the modeling results generated by Impact Analysis for Planning (IMPLAN) data and software that were relied upon in the PSPP PA/FEIS.
+IMPLAN modeling results have not been updated to investigate the consequences of projected economic transactions of the Palen Solar Electric Generating System in the eastern Riverside County region, or enable a comparison of the estimated direct or indirect economic benefits associated with construction, operation, closure, and decommissioning-related expenditures resulting from the Palen Solar Electric Generating System relative to the PSPP.
 Impacts on public services related to health and safety (e.g., police protection, fire protection, and emergency medical services) are analyzed in Section 4.11, Public Health and Safety.
 Impacts on parks and recreational opportunities are considered in Section 4.12, Impacts on Recreation.
 Visual impacts are considered in Section 4.18, Impacts on Visual Resources.
-The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.13.2 (pp. 4.13-9, 4.13-10).
-The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.13.3, below).
+The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.13.2 (pp. 4.13-9, 4.13-10).
+The discussion of cumulative impacts for Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.13.3, below).

-4.13.2 Direct and Indirect Impacts of the PSEGS Construction During construction, the PSEGS would result in the same types of benefits and impacts as the PSPP, though with differing intensity based on the increased size of the construction workforce and the shorter duration of the construction phase.
+4.13.2 Direct and Indirect Impacts of the PSEGS Construction During construction, the Palen Solar Electric Generating System (PSEGS) would result in the same types of benefits and impacts as the Palen Solar Power Project (PSPP), though with differing intensity based on the increased size of the construction workforce and the shorter duration of the construction phase.
 See PSPP PA/FEIS Section 4.13.2 (p.
 4.13-1).

 Labor Force Impacts The Applicant expects that construction would last 34 months, with an average of about 998 daily construction workers with a peak employment of 2,311 workers during month 22 of construction.
 This is in contrast to the PSPP, for which construction was expected to last 39 months, with an average of about 566 daily construction workers and a peak employment of 1,145 workers.
-Therefore, construction would occur over approximately 5 fewer months than the PSPP, but would employ approximately 75 percent more workers on average and 100 percent more during peak months.
+Therefore, the construction of the PSEGS would occur over approximately 5 fewer months than the PSPP, but would employ approximately 75 percent more workers on average and 100 percent more during peak months.
 While no new IMPLAN study was prepared to estimate the indirect economic benefits of the PSEGS; it can be estimated that the direct and indirect economic benefit of employee compensation and spending would be greater under the PSEGS than the PSPP due to this larger workforce.
 The economic benefits of construction-related spending (e.g., on materials, fuels, and other locally sourced products and services) also are expected to be greater than the PSPP.
-Palen Solar Electric Generating System Draft SEIS 4.13-1 July 2013
+Palen Solar Electric Generating System Draft SEIS 4.13-1 July 2013 277